-Additional instances of when we think it's appropriate to run a pilot study can be found in our Researcher Best Practice Guide: When to pilot test your study
+- For other instances of when we think it's a good idea to run a pilot study: When to pilot test your study

 How to run a pilot study on Prolific

-- Once you've created your survey/experiment using an external platform and are ready to try it out on real participants, create a new study on Prolific.
+- Once you've created your survey/experiment using an external platform, create a new study on Prolific.

-- Set your Maximum Submissions to be a small subset of the overall sample you eventually want to obtain.
-For most studies, we recommend piloting on 5-10 participants, but you may wish to recruit even fewer (e.g. 1 or 2) if your study is very complex.
-Enter the other Basic Details in this section as normal.
+- Set your Maximum Submissions to be a small proportion of the sample you eventually want to get.
+For most studies, we recommend piloting on 5-10 participants, but you might want to recruit even fewer if your study is very complex.
+Enter the other Basic Details in this section as normal

-- If you want to communicate that your study is a pilot, and that participants may expect to encounter complications, consider including this information in your Study Description.
+- You may wish to let participants know in the study description that your study is a pilot, and that they may experience problems!
 Participants always appreciate transparency, and this may increase their motivation to give helpful feedback!

-- If you're seeking detailed feedback on your survey (e.g. through the use of open-ended questions), you could specifically target participants who are experienced users of Prolific.
-To do this, use the "Approval Rate" and "Number of previous submissions" filters in Prescreening to obtain participants with a high number of Approved submissions.
+- If you’d like detailed feedback, you could target participants who are experienced users.
+To do this, use the "Approval Rate" and "Number of previous submissions" filters in Prescreening to get participants with a high number of Approved submissions.